jarekratajski/dysfunctional_ddd/dys_ddd/ddd.md

  - it has happened
  - no validation (it really happened)
- - a command may results in 0..n events
+ - a single command is associated in 0..n events

-*Funny fact*
+*Fact*

-You will not find anything about commands and events in Eric Evans book
+You will not find anything about this  in Eric Evans book  (blue))

 Even though nowadays  DDD community seems to be all around those concepts